hypergonial/hikari-arc/docs/guides/installation_contexts.md

     ```

 !!! tip
     Both parameters are inherited from the parent group, plugin or client.
-This means that if you set the `context_types` parameter on the client, all commands, command groups, and plugins will inherit
+This means that if you set the `invocation_contexts` parameter on the client, all commands, command groups, and plugins will inherit
     the same value unless overridden at the plugin or command level.
 This can help reduce code duplication and ensure consistency across your bot.

 ## Querying Installation & Invocation Contexts at Runtime